MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/OracleSQL-connector.md

 The Oracle SQL connector has these limitations in the preview release:

 * The on-premises database must run Oracle Database version 11g or later.
-* ACLs are only supported by using a User Principal Name (UPN), Azure Active Directory (Azure AD), or Active Directory Security.
+* ACLs are only supported by using a User Principal Name (UPN), Microsoft Entra ID, or Active Directory Security.
 * Indexing rich content inside database columns is not supported.
 Examples of such content are HTML, JSON, XML, blobs, and document parsings that exist as links inside the database columns.